 What makes cybersecurity increasingly important in the maritime industry?

-One core problem with the maritime industry was always the fact that it is slow to change, and when we speak of digitalizing the industry, we almost forget about the fact that information security comes hand in hand with digitalization.
+One core problem with the maritime industry is that it is slow to change.
+When discussing digitalizing the industry, we almost forget that information security comes hand-in-hand with digitalization.

 With the industry finally kicking into first gear to implement modern solutions in the forms of SaaS applications, smart IoT devices, and prediction systems to make daily operations more efficient, it is more important than ever to make sure good information security practices are in place and streamlined with the digitalization and implementation processes.